Saket-Kr/ML-Prep/Time Series/README.md

 Treat missing values in a time series
 1) Backward Fill
-2)) Linear Interpolation
+2) Linear Interpolation
-3)Quadratic interpolation
+3) Quadratic interpolation
-4)Mean of nearest neighbors
+4) Mean of nearest neighbors
-5)Mean of seasonal couterparts
+5) Mean of seasonal couterparts

 If you have explanatory variables use a prediction model like the random forest or k-Nearest Neighbors to predict it.
 If you have enough past observations, forecast the missing values.